rackerlabs/rccc/java/README.md

 Joiner.on("\n").join(containers)
 ```

-Get the ObjectApi for the DFW region and change {blank} to the name of the container with the current program name
+Get the ObjectApi for the DFW region; change {blank} to that name

 ```java
 objectApi = swiftApi.getObjectApiForRegionAndContainer("DFW", "{blank}")